 Show that you have good buoyancy

-Everyone that meets these criteria qualifies for cave diving certification.
+Everyone that meets these criteria qualifies for cave diving certification course.

 We recommend you have your set of learning materials with you when you are onsite for cave diving practice.
 This way you can ask any questions and discuss the subject matter with your instructor